soulfood77/JavaScript-HW-2017/6_Angular/Notes_Angular.md

         let list: any[] = [1, true, "Pesho"];
         ```

     1. Unions - type that combines two+ types, can be used on arrays.
 Rarely used - somewhat **bad practice**.
-Used in tuples.
+Used in tuple.

          ```ts
         let example: (number | string);